ayrna/orca/doc/orca-install.md

 ### Fixing compilation errors

 If the command fails, please edit the files `src/Algorithms/libsvm-rank-2.81/matlab/Makefile`, `src/Algorithms/libsvm-weights-3.12/matlab/Makefile`, `src/Algorithms/SVOREX/Makefile` and `src/Algorithms/SVORIM/Makefile`.
-Make sure that the variable `MATLABDIR` is correctly pointing to the folder of your Matlab installation (by default, `/usr/local/matlab`).
-You can also make a symbolic link to your current Matlab installation folder:
+Make sure that the variable `MATLABDIR` and `OCTAVEDIR` are correctly pointing to the folders.
+For MATLAB, you can also make a symbolic link to your current Matlab installation folder:
 ```bash
 $ sudo ln -s /path/to/matlab /usr/local/matlab
 ```
-The following subsections provides individual instructions for compiling each of the dependencies in case the [Makefile](../src/Algorithms/Makefile) still fails or for those which are working in other operating systems.
+The following subsections provides individual instructions for compiling each of the dependencies in case the global [Makefile](../src/Algorithms/Makefile) still fails or for those which are working in other operating systems.

 #### libsvm-weights-3.12

 These instructions are adapted from the corresponding README of `libsvm`.
-First, you should open MATLAB console and then `cd` to the directory `src/Algorithms/libsvm-weights-3.12/matlab`.
-After that, try to compile the `MEX` files using `make.m` (from the Matlab console):
+First, you should open MATLAB/Octave console and then `cd` to the directory `src/Algorithms/libsvm-weights-3.12/matlab`.
+After that, try to compile the `MEX` files using `make.m` (from the MATLAB/Octave console):
 ```MATLAB
 >> cd src/Algorithms/libsvm-weights-3.12/matlab
 >> make